 This one book will not “fix” education any more than one head of state can preserve democracy.
 Nor will this book solve your institution’s problems or even show you how to teach an ethical, democratic, inspiring, liberating class next week.
 But it can challenge thinking, inspire creativity, focus attention, and provide a sense of hope.
 Hope that, by attending to the challenges of education and the needs of students, we can chart a path forward that allows education to defy surveillance and authority while empowering students to define their world—and then change it.

 Individual chapters from the collection are available from across the open web.
-The complete book is available from Amazon in paperback and Kindle editions or as a pay-what-you-will screen- or print-ready PDF.
+The complete book is available in Amazon Kindle edition, in paperback from most booksellers, as a pay-what-you-will screen- or print-ready PDF, and as a serialized audiobook podcast.
 Additionally, each of the book's chapters can be read online as open-access articles.
 Proceeds from the book help continue the mission of Hybrid Pedagogy Inc.

 Part 1 — Pedagogy